Show hiring managers you have the knowledge to succeed

 As with much of resume writing, the content and format of your resume Education section is fluid and will depend on where you are in your career.
 Still, it's important that you get it right to prove you're qualified for the job you want.

-But, wait!
+But wait!
 There's more.

-In some instances, it may be appropriate to include your GPA, some relevant coursework, or even give a nod to some major project you worked on.
+In some instances, it may be appropriate to include your GPA, some relevant coursework, or even give a nod to a major project you worked on.
 Much of this depends on whether you're fresh out of school or have some experience under your belt.

 Here are some other things to consider when writing the Education section of your resume: